kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 <meta property="og:description" content="Learn how teamwork lets you dream bigger, through the story of an indie iPhone developer who almost missed out on the greatest opportunity of his life." />
 ```
-You just added rich web markup to the web page by adding a `video` meta tag, an `image` meta tag and a `description` meta tag.
-These meta tags contain information that technically is already on the page, but making it explicit using `meta` tags helps Applebot scrape your website and find what it needs.
+This adds rich web markup to the web page via the `video`, `image` and `description` meta tags, which explicitly points to information contained on the page, helping Applebot find the information it's looking for.

 In the `property` fields above, "og" stands for **Open Graph**.
-If you want to learn more about Open Graph, make sure to check out its documentation at <http://ogp.me>.
-Open Graph is one of several standards Apple supports for structured markup.
+To learn more about Open Graph, check out the Open Graph documentation at <http://ogp.me>; it's one of several standards Apple supports for structured markup.
 Other standards include [schema.org (http://www.schema.org)](http://www.schema.org), [RDFA (http://rdfa.info)](http://rdfa.info) and [JSON LD (http://json-ld.org)](http://json-ld.org).

 The goal of adding rich markup to your web pages is to adorn Spotlight's search results with more information.
 For example, a quick search for "ray wenderlich" comes up with these results:

 ![iphone](/images/11-catnap.png)

 Notice the CatNap video that Ray recently uploaded to YouTube, marked in red.
-In addition to the web page's title, the search result also contains a video thumbnail as well as a description.
-YouTube was able to achieve this by providing rich semantic markup.
+In addition to the title of the web page, the search result also contains a video thumbnail as well as a description.
+YouTube was able to achieve this through rich semantic markup.

-### Validation tool
+### Validating your markup

 Since there's no "compiler" for the web, how are you supposed to know if your web markup is correct?
-Along with iOS 9, Apple also helpfully launched a web-based [App Search API Validation Tool (http://apple.co/1F8tTGt)](https://search.developer.apple.com/appsearch-validation-tool/).
+Apple's created a web-based [App Search API Validation Tool (http://apple.co/1F8tTGt)](https://search.developer.apple.com/appsearch-validation-tool/) for just that purpose.

 To see the validation tool in action, try it out with the URL of the video page for Ray's 2015 inspiration talk.
 Simply visit the Validation Tool's web page, enter the video page URL, and click **Test URL**.

-When you do this, the tool gives you back a "report card" of the things that are good and the things that are missing or need to improve.
-For example, as of this writing, the validation tool returns this set of suggestions:
+The tool will provide you with a "report card" of the good parts of your markup, along with things that are missing or need to be improved.
+For example, as of this writing, the validation tool returns this set of suggestions for `http://rwdevcon.com/videos/talk-ray-wenderlich-teamwork.html`:

 ![bordered height=30%](/images/13-validation-tool-results.png)

 ## Where to go from here?

-This has been a bit of an odd chapter because you haven't been able to test out your changes as you've gone along.
-Hopefully you've still found it useful to walk through the steps involved in adding web markup and universal links to your own apps.
+Although you weren't able to test your changes as you worked through this chapter, I still hope you found it useful to walk through the steps required to add web markup and universal links to your own apps.

-iOS 9 is bringing the web and app ecosystem closer to each other than ever.
-Apple strongly suggests that you start using universal links as soon as you can.
-This will make linking from the web to your apps a seamless experience.
-And if you have a website that mirrors your app's content, web markup can help you provide rich search results in Spotlight and Safari.
-This chapter covered a lot of ground, but you still only dipped your toes in each topic.
+iOS 9 brings the web and app ecosystems closer to each other than ever before.
+Apple strongly suggests you start using universal links as soon as you can to make linking from the web an even more seamless experience.
+If you have a website that mirrors your app's content, web markup can help you provide rich search results in Spotlight and Safari.

-Whilst this chapter covered a lot of ground, there are other ways to add rich semantic markup to your sites that you haven't seen yet.
-These include using supported schemas such as `InteractionCount`, `Organization` and `SearchAction`.
+This chapter covered a lot of ground, but believe it or not you've only dipped your toes into each topic.
+There are other ways to add rich semantic markup to your sites that you haven't seen yet, such as supported schemas including `InteractionCount`, `Organization` and `SearchAction`.
 As time goes on, Apple will support more schemas and more ways to markup your web pages to make search results come alive.

-You should also definitely check out the following WWDC sessions if you want to find out more:
+You should definitely check out the following WWDC sessions if you want to find out more about your app and the web:

 - [Seamless Linking To Your App (http://apple.co/1Way2xz)](https://developer.apple.com/videos/wwdc/2015/?id=509)
 - [Introducing Search APIs (http://apple.co/1LFjZZD)](https://developer.apple.com/videos/wwdc/2015/?id=709)
 - [Your App, Your Website, and Safari (http://apple.co/1OGLhE3)](https://developer.apple.com/videos/wwdc/2014/#506)

-Apple also provides excellent programming guides for universal linking and web markup:
+Apple also provides the following excellent programming guides for universal linking and web markup:

 - [App Search Programming Guide (http://apple.co/1ip7lGE)](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/AppSearch/index.html#//apple_ref/doc/uid/TP40016308)
 - [iOS Search API Best Practices and FAQs (http://apple.co/1Mj4yJe)](https://developer.apple.com/library/prerelease/ios/technotes/tn2416/_index.html)